Degree: Bachelor of Science (BS)

 Program Requirements

-The Bachelor of Science in physics requires completion of the courses listed in the table below as well as the Arts and Sciences General Education Requirements, for a total of 12 credits.
-Many courses may be taken at times other than those shown in the "Typical Schedule" tables below.
+The Bachelor of Science in Physics requires completion of the courses listed in the table below (99 credit hours) as well as completion of the Unified General Education Requirements (21 credit hours).
+Current students should always consult their advisers and their individual graduation requirement plans.
+Many courses may be taken at times other than those shown in the Sample Plan of Study.

 PHYS 121 | General Physics I - Mechanics | 4 |